ceph/ceph/doc/cephfs/client-auth.rst

 CephFS Client Capabilities
 ================================

-Use Ceph authentication capabilities to restrict your file system clients to the lowest possible level of authority needed.
+Ceph authentication capabilities are used to restrict CephFS clients to the lowest level of authority necessary.

-.. note:: Path restriction and layout modification restriction are new features
+.. note:: Path restriction and layout-modification restriction were introduced in the Jewel release of Ceph.

-    in the Jewel release of Ceph.
+.. note:: Using Erasure Coded (EC) pools with CephFS is supported only with :term:`BlueStore`.
+Erasure-coded pools cannot be used as metadata pools.

-.. note:: Using Erasure Coded(EC) pools with CephFS is supported only with the BlueStore Backend.
-They cannot be used as metadata pools and overwrites must be enabled on the data pools.
+   Overwrites must be enabled on erasure-coded data pools.

 Path restriction